vishvAsa/notes/power/solar_electricity.md

 #### 2020 Returns
 - The first Karnataka state solar rooftop policy has come into effect in Oct 2013.
 This policy was set up by the Karnataka Electricity Regulatory Commission (KERC).
 However, the policy came into effect only in 2014 after KERC has listed out the implementation guidelines to all the ESCOMS.
 - Tariff amount set for net-metering has changed over time, almost once every year,  and has become Rs 3.07/- as on today for systems below 10 kWp and Rs 3.99/- for systems above 10 kWp.
+- Calculations here
-- 25 year agreement will be between house owner and BESCOM, usually mediated by vendor (rate currently fixed at 4.5 Rs per power unit delivered).
+- 25 year agreement will be between house owner and BESCOM, usually mediated by vendor
   - Takes 60 days.
 - 65k Rs per 1 KW from https://www.zunroof.com/ .
 - On-grid costs recoverable in 6 to 7 years.
+Calculation sheet [here](https://docs.google.com/spreadsheets/d/1DMpn8-yrXsemJfc-8mtk_6-DIix7Ar4dhyiTmwRx5Cs/edit#gid=0).